Nathanael Blair: Western Sydney Wanderers

 On 22 June 2022, Blair signed a two-year scholarship deal with the Western Sydney Wanderers.
 He was named on the bench against Melbourne Victory, two months prior to making his league debut in a 1–1 draw against Wellington Phoenix on 10 December 2022.

 Perth Glory

 On 12 June 2024, Perth revealed the signing of Blair on a two-year deal.

 He made his competitive debut for the club in the Australia Cup play-off match against Brisbane Roar, scoring as a substitute in a 2–4 win which meant Perth qualified for the competition proper.

+On 6 January 2026, Blair had his contract with Perth Glory terminated by mutual consent, to pursue another opportunity.

+Central Coast Mariners

+Following his release from Perth Glory, Blair joined the Central Coast Mariners.

+Veres Rivne

+After departing Central Coast Mariners, Blair joined Ukrainian club Veres Rivne.